 We will need to identify around 5 pilots.
 We want to present at least 2-3 going pilots in November 2014.
 It would have to de preferred if we could find projects in different sectors of expertise and on different levels of training.
 We want also to include at least 1 informal training center and one or more Business Incubators.

-November 2014 Final presentation during End-of-Decade Global RCE-conference in Yokohama.
+November 2014 Final presentation during End-of-Decade Global RCE-conference in Yokohama